Nyble vs Bree vs KOHO

 Cash advance apps offer fast access to short-term loans of around $20 to $350.
 These advances are interest-free and are designed to help you cover essential expenses and get through to your next payday.

 There are no credit checks needed to apply, so bad credit or a limited credit history won’t stop you getting funded.
-Depending on the provider, you may need to pay a small fee to access an instant transfer rather than waiting up to three business days for your cash, while others charge an ongoing monthly membership fee.
+Depending on the provider, you may need to pay a small fee to access instant transfers rather than waiting up to three business days to receive your cash.
+Some providers charge an ongoing monthly membership fee.

 How do I qualify?

-The eligibility requirements you’ll need to meet to qualify for a cash advance vary between providers.
-As a general rule you will need to:
+The eligibility requirements for cash advances vary between providers.
+As a general rule, you’ll need to:

 • Be the age of majority in your province or territory